-Easy to install.
-Wires connect securely via clamp rather than wrapping around a screw.
-2 faceplates included.
-Users choose between dual USB charging and standard outlet configuration.
+This outlet is easy to install.
+The wires connect securely via clamp rather than wrapping around a screw.
+There are two faceplates included with the purchase, and users can choose between dual USB charging and standard outlet configuration.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Even the most adept do-it-yourselfers sometimes need guidance on finding the best electrical components for your needs.
 Installing or replacing an electrical outlet isn’t always as easy as it seems, and if you don’t have the proper outlet, it’s going to make your job that much more difficult.
 A number of different factors, including power capacity and ports, determine whether a wall outlet will fit your requirements.

 Some may feel the urge to skip the research and just head to the store when it comes to purchasing such a seemingly innocuous item, but buyer beware.
 Wall outlets get constant use and should be expected to work consistently without fail.
 Installing a poorly designed or poorly made outlet could end up costing you even more time and money in the long run.
 Read our shopping guide so you know what to look for as you shop for wall outlets.
 And check out a few of our favorite models when it’s time to buy.

 Wall outlets come in far more varieties now than they did even a few years ago.
 Although the basic design is the same, the engineering that goes into them is not.
 Take the following factors into consideration when shopping for a new wall outlet.